-Starting October 24, 2021, the FCC has mandated all phone calls will require dialing the full 10-digit phone number, including area code.
+Beginning October 24, 2021, the FCC has mandated that all phone calls in Alaska use the full 10-digit phone number, including area code.
 This means all Alaskans, regardless of their service provider, will need to dial 907 before seven-digit phone numbers even when making a local phone call.

 To learn more, visit the State of Alaska website.

 Are you a GCI Business customer?
 Download the business phone 10-digit dialing self-assessment.

 10-Digit Dialing FAQs